 Hello, my name is Norman.

-I am a PhD student in Canada.
+I am a PhD candidate in Canada.
 My research focuses on reinforcement learning.
 The primary objectives of my work are to improve agent performance, data efficiency, and task transferability in complex environments.
 My research applies to financial markets (algorithmic trading), control systems, and robotics.

 Dynamic Planning Networks: A model that learns to use a state-transition model to dynamically construct plans by optimizing reward and state novelty.
 This work provides evidence that it is indeed better to learn how to plan in an end-to-end manner.

 I worked fulltime at Scaled Inference1 in Palo Alto, CA. My work focused on distributed systems and machine learning.

-I am the author of PLE a reinforcement learning environment for python with over 30 academic citations 750+ github stars.
+I am the author of PLE, a reinforcement learning environment for python with over 30 academic citations 750+ github stars.

 Interned at Scaled Inference1 in Palo Alto, CA. My internship focused on the combination of bayesian models and deep neural networks.
 Additionally, I spent time improving modeling speed by porting code to run on GPUs.